Best Interest Rates on Cash – December 2022 Update

 I’d use these with caution due to increased interest rate risk, but I still track them to see the rest of the current yield curve.

 • Willing to lock up your money for 10 years?
 You can buy long-term certificates of deposit via the bond desks of Vanguard and Fidelity.
 These “brokered CDs” offer FDIC insurance, but they don’t come with predictable early withdrawal penalties.
 You might find something that pays more than your other brokerage cash and Treasury options.
-Right now, I don’t see any 10-year CDs available vs. 2.76% for a 10-year Treasury.
-Watch out for higher rates from callable CDs where they can call your CD back if interest rates rise.
+Right now, I see no 10-year CDs available (non-callable) vs. 3.72% for a 10-year Treasury.
+Watch out for higher rates from callable CDs where they can call your CD back if interest rates drop.

 • How about two decades?
 Series EE Savings Bonds are not indexed to inflation, but they have a unique guarantee that the value will double in value in 20 years, which equals a guaranteed return of 3.5% a year.
 However, if you don’t hold for that long, you’ll be stuck with the normal rate which is quite low (currently 0.10%).
-I view this as a huge early withdrawal penalty.
-But if holding for 20 years isn’t an issue, it can also serve as a hedge against prolonged deflation during that time.
 Purchase limit is $10,000 each calendar year for each Social Security Number.
-As of 7/5/2022, the 20-year Treasury Bond rate was 3.22%.
+However, this feature is no longer interesting because as of 10/3/2022, the 20-year Treasury Bond rate was 4.00%.

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone, and has not been provided nor approved by any of the companies mentioned.